 Under any of the circumstances listed in §5.6.2., the team captain is required to find a substitute (or replacement) player within 2 months of the communication with the TD.
-The substitute (or replacement) player must continue the games of his/her predecessor.
+The substitute (or replacement) player must continue the games of that person's predecessor.

-Players' clocks are not to be stopped except by the TD and only under the following circumstances:
+Players' clocks are not to be stopped [STANDARD & TRIPLE BLOCK with guaranteed time:] except by the TD and only under the following circumstances:

 - a.
-After the determination of an accepted withdrawal, during the time that a substitute or replacement player is being found; - b.
+After the determination of an accepted withdrawal, during the time that a substitute or replacement player is being determined; - b.
 After a team captain's request for a substitute/replacement player in a team event.

-The new player should start on a date set by the TD, with the reflection time and leave time that were in place when the original player needed to stop playing.
-[Reference: TD Manual - Server & TD Manual - Post]
+The new player is to start on a date set by the TD, [STANDARD & TRIPLE BLOCK with guaranteed time:] with the reflection time and leave time that were in place when the original player needed to stop playing.
+[TRIPLE BLOCK without guaranteed time:] with whatever time remains on the player's clock and in the player's bank.